jehhhh/music_creator/README.md

 * glob
 * tqdm

-missing dependencies can be downloaded using pip
+Missing dependencies can be downloaded using pip

-# getting started
+# Getting started

 To train the model and create short clips, just install all the dependencies and clone this directory and run

-python rbm_chords.py
+`python rbm_chords.py`

-in the terminal, then
+In the terminal, then
 type

-python merge_samples.py
+`python merge_samples.py`

-to merge all clips into a final one.
+To merge all clips into a final one.
 Then play the final.mid to enjoy the music usingan appropriate player.